matrefeytontias/Empty/README.md

 # Empty
 Convenience wrapper classes for OpenGL things, geared towards type safety.

+## Requirements

+Right now the library is designed to be included as a git submodule.
+It should work out of the box with CMake (and Python 3 for generating a couple files).
+I personally use Visual Studio 2019 to work on it, so I know it works on that.

+## tl;dr

+- Wraps OpenGL constants in scoped enums for maximum type safety
+- Wraps OpenGL resources (VAOs, buffers, textures etc) in convenient classes for localized functionality
+- Provides top-level context class for general-purpose things and stuffs
+- Replicates GLSL on the CPU as much as it can for easy CPU debugging of your shaders
+- Does not overstep its boundaries and sticks to making using OpenGL easier and safer.
+Most functions are thus inlined one-liners with 0 runtime overhead compared to just using OpenGL.

-## The library is not ready for use yet.
-Feel free to browse around the code to see how things are done, but that's about all you can do right now.
+## ~~The library is not ready for use yet.
+Feel free to browse around the code to see how things are done, but that's about all you can do right now.~~
+## The library is usable but does not do much.
+We are currently working on an example package and adding things to it as usage demands them.
+You should do the same ! :D

 The idea for this library was initiated by me working with OpenGL and asking myself the following questions :
 - What format did I give that texture again ?